TrevorHinesley/abracadabra/README.md

 deletable_path: user_path(@user)
 # Description: Specifies where the form will be submitted.
 # Default: path (uses the same path as the main form if `deletable_path` isn't declared).

+deletable_type: :js
+# Description: Deletable content type -- responds to any content type (:js and :script
+# can both be used to respond with Javascript).
+# Default: :script (:js)

 # Boolean: Open the next abracadabra instance after successful form submission (main
 # form, not the DELETE link's submission) by using `.abracadabra` as the selector.